linegrinder/Hearthstone-Battlegrounds-Hotkeys/README.md

 - 📊 **Smart Overlay**: Clean overlay showing active keybinds
 - 🔒 **Lock/Unlock Overlay**: Lock the overlay in place or drag it around your screen
 - ⏯️ **Pause / Resume Hotkeys**: Manually turn hotkeys off & on to use chat normally ingame.
-- 👁️ **Visual Keybind Indicators**: Toggle black boxes that appear directly on the in-game buttons (Eye icon toggle)
+- 👁️ **Visual Keybind Indicators**: Toggle black boxes that appear directly on the in-game buttons
 - 🚀 **Auto-Start on Login**: Optional auto-launch on Hearthstone startup (requires admin permission)
 - ⚙️ **Settings Persist**: Your hotkey configuration and preferences are saved between sessions
 - 🔧 **Enable/Disable Individual Hotkeys**: Each keybind can be independently disabled/enabled with × buttons